Garllon/graphql_connector/README.md

 | selected_fields          | Yes                           | Array of Strings/Hashes | ['id', 'name', productCategory: ['id']] |
 | httparty_adapter_options | No                            | Hash                    | { timeout: 3 }                          |

-:warning:
-> You get an OpenStruct back.
-Currently only the first level attributes are
-> supported with OpenStruct, associated objects are still a normal array of
-> hashes.

 See also [here](examples/query_examples.rb) for example usage

 #### selected_fields